KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 I hope you found this article interesting and that it provided you with a basic understanding of how NaN boxing works.
-If you want to see an actual implementation of NaN boxing inside a language-runtime, please check out my toy programming language [Charly](https://github.com/KCreate/charly-vm).
+If you want to see an actual implementation of NaN boxing inside a language runtime, please check out my toy programming language [Charly](https://github.com/KCreate/charly-vm).

 ## Links